raphamorim/ranza/readme.md

 ## Node Module Usage

+### Status

-You can check the dependencies status using:
+You can check the dependencies status from current project using:

 ```javascript
 var ranza = require('ranza');